yeshapan/learning-path-dashboard/README.md

 Learning Path Dashboard Web App with progress tracking

-Goal of the project is to make a learning path dashboard web app 	Features
+Goal of the project is to make a learning path dashboard web app

+👋🏻	Features

 •	Two primary users: Instructor and Student

 •	Instructor can design micro-courses by uploading content in the form of text, PDFs, links to external videos, etc

 •	As a method to try to maintain integrity of the platform, instructors must get their profile verified by the organisation they work for before publishing a course.

 •	Students can enrol in courses

 •	Live progress for a course is visible to both students and instructors too (this helps to provide timely feedback and correction from the instructor if needed)

 •	Community page to facilitate peer engagement and support

 •	“Marketplace” called recommending similar courses

-	Use cases
+👋🏻	Use cases

 •	It can be used within educational institutions as a part of evaluation criteria

 •	Can also be used by volunteers/non-profit organizations to provide e-education to underprivileged children at low cost (since platforms like Coursera, Udemy, etc are paid and expensive)

+👋🏻Instructions to merge local changes to git

 To update changes to Git from local repository (if forgotten to pull beforehand) follow these steps: